 I’m actively querying picture books and chapter books with agents and editors, and honing my craft as a participant in SCBWI, Julie Hedlund’s 12 x 12 Picture Book Challenge – GOLD, Storystorm, Grub Street, Writer’s Loft and countless webinars, books and critiques.
 My published work for adults includes poetry in Stirring and Exquisite Corpse, essays in Scary Mommy and Identity Theory, and comedy in McSweeney’s, in addition to a lifetime of professional, corporate and technical writing.

-As a child, I loved to read books.
-I read all day, everywhere.
-As a teenager, I loved the making of stories.
-I was editor of my high school newspaper and literary magazine, and my first job was reveling in (and selling) kid’s books at Once Upon a Time Books and Toys in Rochester, NY.
+As a child, I loved to read.
+As a teenager, I was a regular at poetry readings, and editor of my high school newspaper and literary magazine.
+My first job was obsessing over children’s books at Once Upon a Time Books and Toys in Rochester, NY.
 In my 20s, passionate about writing for children, I joined SCBWI, attended conferences, and was in a fabulous critique group with two other women.
 But by age 29, racking up rejections on one precious manuscript, I turned my attention to teaching fitness classes, working on organizational culture, and having children instead.

 Here’s me holding a baby chick, trying to think of a story idea, and being

 It turns out that creative passions bubble up and come out one way or another.
 I drew, painted, designed fitness classes and beautiful cultures, but I still had children’s books to write.

 At age 41, I camped alone in the Green Mountains with my children, wrote pages and pages about it, and realized I needed to stop this business of not writing.
 I joined 12×12 that winter, participated in Storystorm, found a new fabulous critique group, fell in love with a bunch of new characters that came right from my heart and made me laugh, and kept going.